 We don’t have a house or any children.
 Why do I need a Clean Break Order?

-What is a Clean Break Order?
+What Is A Clean Break Order?

+- Why do I need one if we’re on good terms?
 Your divorce application legally dissolves your marriage and brings it to an end.
 However, it does not end your financial obligations.
 You might be thinking, we don’t have any joint assets and we’ve agreed we don’t want anything from each other.
 A private agreement whether confirmed in writing or not, is not legally binding.
-That means once you finalise your divorce, there’s nothing stopping your ex from filing a claim against you.
-And because there is no time limit for making a financial claim, your ex can make an application many years after you finalise your divorce.
+That means once you finalise your divorce, there’s nothing stopping your ex from filing a claim against you in the future.
+And because there is no time limit for making a financial claim, your former partner can make an application many years after you finalise your divorce.